6 SEO best practices you should implement now

 Don’t forget the links when you produce content.
 As hinted above, hyperlinks are still a must when it comes to connecting users to useful content and gaining search engine ranking.
 Link to relevant pages where it is natural and include keywords in the link text, as this tells both users and Google more about what the link contains.
 There is also no problem to link to external sites, as long as they give your consumers value.

-With these few tips you should have a head start in your SEO adventure, making your website and ultimately your product and / or services to be found by your prospects.
-Make sure to choose a CMS where SEO is made possible and easy, with metadata fields readily available for you to fill in your magic words.
+With these few tips you should have a head start in your SEO adventure, making your website and ultimately your product and/or services to be found by your prospects.
+Make sure to choose a CMS where SEO efforts are made possible and easy, with metadata fields readily available for you to fill in your magic words.

 First published 15 August 2018, updated 28 June 2022.